Ă—

 • Romans 10:17

-Paul states an obvious point that we can’t believe something that we have never heard.
+Paul states an obvious point, that we can’t believe something that we have never heard.
 But it is also the case that we can hear and not believe.

-Throughout history the Jewish people have heard this message of pursuing righteousness through faith and not the law (Rom 9:30-33), but they did not all heed the good news.
-Paul quotes the Old Testament prophet to demonstrate this rejection, “Lord, who has believed our report?”
-Faith comes from hearing, and the Jewish people have heard the word of Christ.
-Paul is reiterating what he said in verse 8-11, that God does not need to send more messengers down from heaven, including Christ, because they and Christ have already come.
+The Jewish people have heard the word of Christ.
+Paul is reiterating what he said in verse 8–11, that God does not need to send more messengers down from heaven, including Christ, because the messengers and Christ have already come.
 The message is already here and has been delivered to the Jewish people.

 Biblical Text